 The Swiss watchmaker is taking its bespoke service up a notch and moving it into the digital age.
 If there’s not a single Hublot boutique in sight where you are currently located, don’t worry, simply go online and contact one of the company’s New York City sales advisors in real-time via the company’s website.

 But this is not your ordinary chat-based experience that so many retailers are offering.
 You will actually be Facetime-ing with a real Hublot sales advisor and will be able to see 3D renderings of Hublot watches, product demonstrations, and videos that explain the craftsmanship behind the company’s products.

-The luxury online retailer just announced that it’s launching an invitation-only jewelry and watch shopping platform for its top customers (that Net-a-Porter calls Extremely Important People or EIP), called EIP Prive.
-Similarly to the services offered by top jewelry brands, personal shoppers will help customers arrange private appointments anywhere in the world and take advantage of services such as customization, bespoke requests and sourcing rare pieces.
+The luxury online retailer launched an invitation-only jewelry and watch shopping platform for its top customers.
+Similarly to the services offered by top jewelry brands, personal shoppers will help customers arrange private appointments anywhere in the world and take advantage of services such as customization, bespoke requests, and sourcing rare pieces.

-Boehmer et Bassenge, Piaget, Boghossian, Bayco, Nadia Morgenthaler and Giampiero Bodino will be among the first brands that Net-a-Porter’s EIP will be invited to shop via a unique link.
+Boehmer et Bassenge, Piaget, Boghossian, Bayco, Nadia Morgenthaler, and Giampiero Bodino will be among the first brands that Net-a-Porter’s customers will be invited to shop via a unique link.

 The famed jeweler just opened a brand new flagship store spanning 5,000 square feet located on 57th street just a couple of blocks away from Central Park in New York City.
 The space showcases Yurman’s women’s, men’s, and wedding collections but you can also find limited-edition styles that are not available anywhere else.